jnliou/Crowdfunding_ETL/README.md

 ![ETLdiagram](Resources/etl_pic.png)

 ## Overview
 Building an ETL pipeline utilizing Python, Pandas, and Python dictionary methods to extract and transform the data.
-After this process, we created 4 csv files, and used the CSV fiels to create an ERD and a table schema.
-The CSV files were then upladed into a Postgres database.
+After this process, we created 4 CSV files, and used the CSV files to create an ERD and a table schema.
+The CSV files were then uploaded into a Postgres database.

 ## Contributors
 - Julia Liou